 Can obstructive sleep apnea be prevented?

 Don't do things that relax your muscles.
 For example, don't drink alcohol or take sedatives to help you sleep.
 And stay at a healthy weight.

 Talk with your healthcare provider if your bed partner hears symptoms of apnea episodes or your snoring is causing problems.
 Ask your provider about a sleep study.
 Feeling drowsy or falling asleep often during the day are also signs that you should call your provider.

 - Obstructive sleep apnea means your breathing is interrupted during sleep.
 This can happen many times an hour.

-- Snoring that's interrupted with periods of quiet is one of the main symptoms of OSA.
+- Snoring that's interrupted with periods of quiet is one of the main symptoms of obstructive sleep apnea.

-- You will probably need to be in a sleep study to help diagnose OSA.
-This means you will be monitored while you sleep, either at a hospital or a sleep center.
-Or you will use a recording devicein your home.
+- You will probably need a sleep study to help diagnose obstructive sleep apnea.
+This means you will be kept track of while you sleep, either at a hospital or a sleep center.
+Or you will use a recording device in your home.

 - If not treated, obstructive sleep apnea can put you at risk for major health problems.
 These can include heart failure and high blood pressure.

 Tips to help you get the most from a visit to your healthcare provider: